BardezAnAvatar/BGEE-Caster-Crafting/README.md

 tl;dr: do what you will with it, credit me (Bardez) my work on the mod.
 Grammarsalad, too.

+Once exception: Don't use the wands/potion images for inginity engine mods for games that THIS mod works on.
+Why?
+I don't want the art assets to be used in two places and get confusing.
+Other games?
+Go nuts!

 ## Credit/license for prior work
 ![image](./.markdown-assets/license-allowed.png)